ramirezfernando/ramirezfernando/README.md

 ## About me

-I am Fernando Ramirez, and I'm currently pursuing my Bachelor of Science in Computer Science from The University of Houston.
+I am Fernando Ramirez, and I'm currently pursuing a Bachelor of Science in Computer Science from the University of Houston.
 I am a tech enthusiast & love learning anything related to computer science.
 Find out more about me & feel free to reach out to me.

 ## Contact me